CommodoreOS/PCUAE-Atari2600-USB-ROM-Loader/README.md

 stella-mode-enabled=no

-To ebale Stella just change Stella Mode flag file to yes so it loads its GUI.
+To enable Stella just change Stella Mode flag file to yes so it loads its GUI.

-If you want to load a Cartridge into Stella then just chnage Stella Cartrige Mode flag file to yes, both do not need to be yes.
+If you want to load a Cartridge into Stella then just change Stella Cartridge Mode flag file to yes, both do not need to be yes.

 And thats it... :) Stella shold load and show the games.